 If your car is damaged, keep all records of the damages.
 It would be best if you refrained from getting any repairs done until after the insurance company has done their assessment.
 If you opted for a car rental, now would be the time to utilize it while waiting for appraisal and repairs.
 Should repairs be necessary, make sure you keep all records (before and after).

-Finally, if you are in an accident with injury in Florida, you need to call a Florida car accident attorney.
+Finally, if you are in an accident with an injury in Florida, you need to call a Florida car accident attorney.
 Attorneys at Silver and Silver specialize in handling Florida injury accident cases, with years of experience to back them.
 To get the compensation that you deserve, call for your free consultation today.